-“Why is staking a castle nut so important?
-Why can’t I just use blue thread lock?”
-This is something I am regularly asked about building an AR-15.
-I have found that a large number of people with whom I have spoken do not realize the importance behind staking the castle nut on their AR-15.
-Personally, I am a big proponent for staking a castle nut and will always do it on any AR-15 variant that I build for myself or others.
+Why is staking a castle nut so important?
+Why can’t I use blue thread lock?”
+That is something people often ask me about building an AR-15.
+I have found that a large number of people with whom I have spoken do not realize the importance of staking the castle nut on their AR-15.
+I am a big proponent for staking a castle nut and will always do it on any AR-15 variant that I build for myself or others.

 What is a Castle Nut

 On a standard mil-spec castle nut, one side will have large notches that look like little squares have been cut out of it (hence the nickname because it resembles the top of a castle tower).
-On the other side, there are smaller notches or indents which should be facing the receiver end plate when correctly installed.
-These smaller notches are there and have been specifically designed for staking purposes.
+On the other side, there are smaller notches or indents, which should be facing the receiver end plate when correctly installed.
+These smaller notches are there and have been designed explicitly for staking purposes.

 Why Stake Your Castle Nut

-Not staking the castle nut on your AR-15 is taking quite a large risk.
+Not staking the castle nut on your AR-15 is taking quite a considerable risk.
 Many people, myself included, own an AR-15 for self-defense purposes because of its proven reliability and accuracy.
 By not staking your castle nut, you reduce the overall reliability of your AR-15 and, in turn, introduce a higher probability of a catastrophic failure.

 Take a moment and consider the following scenario.
 Say you chose not to stake the castle nut on your AR-15, and after some range time, the castle nut becomes loose.
-That causes the end plate to become loose.
+That causes the endplate to become loose.
 Once the end plate is loose, the takedown pin spring and detent can fall out.
 Now, the receiver extension can move, which means it will no longer hold the buffer retainer in place, so your buffer and buffer spring can’t stay in place.
 All of this can happen in just a second or after few shots without you even noticing.
 That is, until either your AR-15 explodes or the receiver extension breaks apart—both of which would render your AR-15 completely inoperable.

 How to Stake Your Castle Nut

-2. Using either a spring loaded center punch or a standard center punch and a hammer, place the tip of the punch onto the lower receiver end plate that is in line with a small staking notch on the castle nut.
+2. Using either a spring-loaded center punch or a standard center punch and a hammer, place the tip of the punch onto the lower receiver end plate that is in line with a small staking notch on the castle nut.